aral/ar.al-site/content/2019/01/14/hypha-spike-dat-1/index.md

 [Error] WebSocket connection to 'wss://localhost/hypha/78575ce623d7e7ef8e55c7d888e36f64c4fcea9404b1073ca517f94cc32b08b4' failed: Compressed bit must be 0 if no negotiated deflate-frame extension
 {{</highlight>}}

-The issue, as far as I can see at the moment, is that budo’s web socket server and mine are clashing.
-It seems to work for Jim’s Shopping List Example, though, so I’ll keep looking to see how I can get them to work.
-For the time being, the workaround is to turn livereload off when setting up the budo server.
+The issue is that budo’s web socket server and mine are clashing.
+It looks like Jim’s had it turned off also in his Shopping List Example (it defaults to off).

 ## Postmortem